Service · Cost-to-Serve

 How do you start a cost-to-serve optimization engagement?

 Most clients start with the $2,500 two-week CX diagnostic, scoped toward cost-to-serve.
 The deliverable is a unit-economics breakdown of every cost driver, a prioritized lever list with ROI estimates, and a 60–90 day implementation plan.
-About 70% of diagnostics convert into either a fractional leadership engagement or an implementation program.
+Many diagnostics turn into either a fractional leadership engagement or an implementation program once the roadmap is clear.

 Next step